-Skadden has a long history of successfully representing clients in crisis situations — immediately assembling a closely coordinated, multidisciplinary, highly experienced team.
-Our attorneys take the lead in responding to “bet-the-company” legal crises for our clients.
-Unexpected events — a hostile takeover bid, a publicly announced criminal indictment, reports of product defects, a corporate governance or compliance failure, the discovery of financial statement errors, a catastrophic event, just to name a few — can quickly destabilize a company.
+The fundamental mission of the Crisis Management Group at Skadden, Arps, Slate, Meagher & Flom LLP is to take the lead in responding to “bet-the-company” or other major legal crises for our clients.
+Unexpected crisis events — a catastrophic facilities explosion, a publicly announced criminal indictment, the discovery of financial statement errors, reports of product defects, a corporate governance or compliance failure, just to name a few — can quickly destabilize a company.
 Instantaneous and sustained response is crucial, especially when media scrutiny is immediate and intense.

 Our strength in corporate crisis management is predicated on some very specific characteristics of the firm, including:

-Integrated team approach.
-As a firm, most of what we do involves multidisciplinary, multioffice interaction.
-This approach is truly second nature to the way we serve our clients and is key to effective crisis management representation.
-Skadden has more than 50 well-established practices across regions, many of which have been crucial to the firm’s successful resolution of numerous crisis situations.
-This includes where the primary crisis event has centered on allegations involving securities fraud, tax fraud, a Foreign Corrupt Practices Act violation, a threatened loss of a regulatory license, product defects and related potential liability, a sudden distressed financial condition raising bankruptcy issues, a private or government antitrust lawsuit, an infringement claim against use of a key patent or a threatened legislative action affecting a company’s ability to do business.
+Over 40 practice areas.
+The ability to respond to a crisis often requires ready knowledge of both the relevant industry and the legal issues related to the crisis.
+Our breadth of practice has contributed significantly to our ability to mobilize immediately crisis management response teams in widely disparate situations.
+Skadden has over 40 well-established practices, in such diverse areas as securities law and securities litigation defense; white collar criminal defense; SEC enforcement defense; tax planning and tax disputes; regulated industries (e.g., securities, investment management, banking, utilities, energy and communications); mass torts, insurance and consumer litigation; products liability; restructuring and bankruptcy; mergers and acquisitions; antitrust; intellectual property, including patent litigation; and legislative and public policy.
+Each of these practices has been crucial to the firm’s successful resolution of numerous crisis management situations, including where the primary crisis event has centered on allegations involving securities fraud, tax fraud, a Foreign Corrupt Practices Act violation, a threatened loss of a regulatory license, product defects and related potential liability, a sudden distressed financial condition raising bankruptcy issues, a private or government antitrust lawsuit, an infringement claim against use of a key patent, or a threatened legislative action affecting a company’s ability to do business.